cs396-web-dev/spring2022/pages/_assignments/lab10.md

 Following the same strategy you used in Step 4, create a `BookmarkButton` component.
 This component's job is to draw the bookmark icon, issue bookmark/unbookmark requests to the `/api/bookmarks` endpoint, and to notify the `Post` component that it needs to re-fetch and redraw the post.

 {:#step6}
 ### Step 6.
-Fill Out the Accessibility Questionnaire
+Accessibility

 #### A. Accessibility Questionnaire
 This quarter, we assigned a few accessibility activities -- to encourage you to think about how people might interact with your applications without mouse or using a screen reader.
-To reflect on this process, please fill out the <a href="https://t.ly/SK2i" target="_blank">Accessibility Questionnaire</a>.
+To reflect on this process, please fill out the Accessibility Questionnaire (Link TBD).

 #### B. Accessibility Research Study
 We also wanted to invite you to participate in a research study -- to examine and reflect on how to better teach students about accessibility within the software development process.
-Please fill out this <a href="https://t.ly/x5M7" target="_blank">Consent to participate in research form</a> to let us know whether or not you are willing participate in this study.
+Please fill out this Consent to participate in research form (Link TBD) to let us know whether or not you are willing participate in this study.
 Participation is **totally optional.**

 ## What to Turn In
-When you're done, zip your `lab09` directory and submit your zip file to Canvas.
+When you're done, zip your `lab10` directory and submit your zip file to Canvas.
 Please **DO NOT** include your `node_modules` in the zip file (which will add hundreds of megabytes to your zip file).

 > ### Appreciations
 > And while you're at it, please take a moment to thank  / write a note to a peer mentor who helped you in some way (even if you just take 30 seconds to do it).
 Peer mentors are students too, and most of them do waaaay more than what is officially asked of them in order to support you.
 This form is completely anonymous.
 >
-> <a href="https://forms.gle/39oWerrVYaasgNd28" target="_blank">https://forms.gle/39oWerrVYaasgNd28</a>
+> <a href="https://forms.gle/zXdxaBik4suPifCA9" target="_blank">https://forms.gle/zXdxaBik4suPifCA9</a>